-We are independent of the Company in accordance with International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code).
-We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We are independent of the Company in accordance with International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the financial statements in the Republic of Armenia.
+We have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.